aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Input
      - Select the input results to analyse.

+   * - Ignore Z
+     - Set to ``true`` to ignore the z coordinate in 3D data and perform 2D clustering.
+The default is 3D clustering for 3D datasets.
+Note: The visualisation of clustering results is optimised for 2D.
+For 3D data the results will be viewed using a projection onto the XY plane.

    * - Min points
      - The minimum number of neighbours required to create a cluster.